Fair Cardholder Agreement

 From time to time, we may monitor and/or record telephone calls between you and us to assure the quality of our customer service or as required by applicable law.

-We are not responsible for the quality, safety, legality, or any other aspect of any goods or services you purchase with your Card or Virtual Account.
+We are not responsible for the quality, safety, legality, or any other aspect of any goods or services you purchase with your Card or Bank Account.

 Purpose: This Arbitration Provision sets forth the circumstances and procedures under which claims (as defined below) may be arbitrated instead of litigated in court.

-Definitions: As used in this Arbitration Provision the term “Claim” means any claim, dispute or controversy between you and us arising from or relating to the Card Account or this Agreement as well as any related or prior agreement that you may have had with us or the relationships resulting from this Agreement, including the validity, enforceability or scope of this Arbitration Provision or the Agreements.
+Definitions: As used in this Arbitration Provision the term “Claim” means any claim, dispute or controversy between you and us arising from or relating to the Bank Account, Card Account, or this Agreement as well as any related or prior agreement that you may have had with us or the relationships resulting from this Agreement, including the validity, enforceability or scope of this Arbitration Provision or the Agreements.
 “Claim” includes claims of every kind and nature, including but not limited to initial claims, counterclaims, crossclaims and third‐party claims and claims based upon contract, tort, fraud and other intentional torts, statutes, regulations, common law, and equity.
-The term “Claim” is to be given the broadest possible meaning that will be enforced and includes, by way of example and without limitation, any claim, dispute or controversy that arises from or relates to (i) your Card Account; (ii) the amount of available funds in your Card Account; (iii) advertisements, promotions or oral or written statements related to your Card Account, or goods or services purchased with your Card; (iv) the benefits and services related to your Card Account; and (v) your enrollment for any Card.
+The term “Claim” is to be given the broadest possible meaning that will be enforced and includes, by way of example and without limitation, any claim, dispute or controversy that arises from or relates to (i) your Bank Account; (ii) Card Account; (iii) the amount of available funds in your Bank Account; (iv) advertisements, promotions or oral or written statements related to any account(s) you maintain with Fair, or goods or services purchased with your Bank Account and Card; and (v) the benefits and services related to your Bank Account and Card; and (vi) your enrollment for any Bank Account and/or Card.
 We shall not elect to use arbitration under the Arbitration Provision for any Claim that you properly file and pursue in a small claims court of your state or municipality so long as the Claim is individual and pending only in the court.

-As used in the Arbitration Provision, the terms “we” and “us” shall for all purposes mean the Issuer, wholly or majority owned subsidiaries, affiliates, licensees, predecessors, successors, and assigns; and all of their agents, employees, directors, and representatives.
-In addition, “we” or “us” shall include any third party using or providing any product, service or benefit in connection with any Card Accounts (including, but not limited to merchants who accept the Card or Virtual Account, third parties who use or provide services, debt collectors and all of their agents, employees, directors and representatives) if, and only if, such third party is named as a co‐party with us (or files a Claim with or against us) in connection with a Claim asserted by you.
-As solely used in this Arbitration Provision, the terms “you” or “yours” shall mean all persons or entities approved by us to have and/or use a Card, including but not limited to all persons or entities contractually obligated under any of the Agreements and all additional Cardholders.
+As used in the Arbitration Provision, the terms “we” and “us” shall for all purposes mean Fair, the Issuer, wholly or majority owned subsidiaries, affiliates, licensees, predecessors, successors, and assigns; and all of their agents, employees, directors, and representatives.
+In addition, “we” or “us” shall include any third party using or providing any product, service or benefit in connection with any account you maintain with Fair (including, but not limited to merchants who accept the Card or Bank Account, third parties who use or provide services, debt collectors and all of their agents, employees, directors and representatives) if, and only if, such third party is named as a co‐party with us (or files a Claim with or against us) in connection with a Claim asserted by you.
+As solely used in this Arbitration Provision, the terms “you” or “yours” shall mean all persons or entities approved by us to have and/or use a Bank Account and/or Card, including but not limited to all persons or entities contractually obligated under any of the Agreements and all additional Authorized Users and/or Cardholders.

 Initiation of Arbitration Proceeding/Selection of Administrator: Any Claim shall be resolved, upon the election by you or us, by arbitration pursuant to this Arbitration Provision and the code of procedures of the national arbitration organization to which the Claim is referred in effect at the time the Claim is filed.
 Claims shall be referred to either the Judicial Arbitration and Mediation Services (“JAMS”) or the American Arbitration Association (“AAA”), as selected by the party electing to use arbitration.
 If a selection by us of one of these organizations is unacceptable to you, you shall have the right within thirty (30) days after you receive notice of our election to select the other organization listed to serve as arbitrator administrator.
 For a copy of the procedures, to file a Claim or for other information about these organizations, contact them as follows: